LPLK10367U Tropical Crop Production

 - Assess and formulate agronomic components of development support programmes

-- Propose innovative optimization strategies.
+- Propose innovative optimization strategies

-Papers uploaded on Absalon
+Papers and videos uploaded on Absalon

 Tropical Crop Production I - Selected papers